 Qualifications for Investor Visas

-- $1,000,000 (U.S.) in a qualifying business or commercial enterprise without borrowing money
+- $1,000,000 (U.S.) in a qualifying business without borrowing.

 Investor Visa Categories: Types of Investor Visas

 The EB-5 program encompasses four distinct investment visa categories:

 - C5 visas for job creation outside targeted areas.